FAQ

 What does the AI assistant do?

 It explains legal terms in plain English, walks you through tricky questions, and points you to the relevant legislation section.
-It does not give legal advice — it gives legal information.
+It does not give legal advice.
+It gives legal information.

 Can I trust the AI?